DavidLegg/Pyre/src/main/kotlin/gov/nasa/jpl/pyre/kernel/README.md

 After running a task batch, the engine determines which conditions need to be re-evaluated, and satisfied conditions schedule their awaiting tasks to resume appropriately.

-During this process, tasks may report arbitrary JSON results.
+During this process, tasks may report arbitrary results.
-Ember is agnostic to the structure or meaning of these results, or how those results are further handled.
+Kernel is agnostic to the structure or meaning of these results, or how those results are further handled.
 A hook in the simulation setup allows the caller to define how to handle results.
 This is the only legal way to report results from the simulation.
 Results reported any other way, for instance by direct file I/O, may be corrupted by save/restore cycles or repeated execution.